quangnguyen/formipro/README.md

 # formipro

-EN - Docker container for creating pdf letters in german standard DIN A4.
+EN - A tool for creating pdf letters in standard DIN A4.

-DE - Docker-Container zum Erstellen von PDF-Briefen in deutschen Standard DIN A4.
+DE - Ein Tool zum Erstellen von PDF-Briefen in Standard DIN A4.

 ### How to use?